 I really don't follow this at all.
 Would that it were true!
 We live in an era that the flows of information are far too voluminous.
 In all cases the difficulty lies not in obtaining flows but in filtering them.
 In this case in particular bitcoin remains largely unchanged and so there isn't much news of importance other than the big news: bitcoin still works.
 Five year old software still verifies the existence and current possession of all coins on the network, just as it did then.

-Eventually, some users found their way to a new uncensored forum.
+a new uncensored forum.
 Reading it is a sad thing.
 Every day for months I have seen raging, angry posts railing against the censors, vowing that they will be defeated.

 But the inability to get news about XT or the censorship itself through to users has some problematic effects.